UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/ID4/README.md

 natively on MacOS for the Mac builds.

 For viewing our current code climate and test coverage, refer to sonarcloud [here](https://sonarcloud.io/dashboard?id=cmpt371-team2) which is updated on every push to the repository.

+Lastly, we now run external selenium tests using a headless Chrome instance running inside docker with the selenium server.

 ## Timelog